JuanCuttle/HeroQuest/HeroQuestv2.8/README.md

 Java implementation of HeroQuest, with NetgamesNRT by Leonardo Brasil for online communications.

-Text, code and documentation in Brazillian Portuguese.
+Documentation in English, code in Brazillian Portuguese, game in both.